wp-plugins/thinktwit/readme.txt

 should find the following information handy:

 * ThinkTwit essentially outputs tweets as a list
-* The list container can be access using ul.thinkTwitTweets
+* The list container can be access using ol.thinkTwitTweets
-* Each tweet can be accessed using ul.thinkTwitTweets li.thinkTwitTweet
+* Each tweet can be accessed using ol.thinkTwitTweets li.thinkTwitTweet
-* The author within a tweet can be accessed using ul.thinkTwitTweets li.thinkTwitTweet a.thinkTwitAuthor
+* The author within a tweet can be accessed using ol.thinkTwitTweets li.thinkTwitTweet a.thinkTwitAuthor
-* The published time within a tweet can be accessed using ul.thinkTwitTweets li.thinkTwitTweet span.thinkTwitPublished
+* The published time within a tweet can be accessed using ol.thinkTwitTweets li.thinkTwitTweet span.thinkTwitPublished
-* The "no tweets" message can be accessed using ul.thinkTwitTweets li.thinkTwitNoTweets
+* The "no tweets" message can be accessed using ol.thinkTwitTweets li.thinkTwitNoTweets

 = How do I stop caching in caching engines such as WP Super Cache? =